MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 **Who should use this roadmap?**

 - [Company intranet owner](#company-intranet-owner) -  this is the person managing the overall direction and coordination of your organization's intranet
-- [IT pros and Admins](#it-pros-and-admins) - one or more IT and SharePoint administrators who will be responsible for managing the backend configuration and implementation for your organization's intranet
+- [IT pros and Admins](#it-pros-and-admins) - one or more IT and SharePoint admins who will be responsible for managing the backend configuration and implementation for your organization's intranet
 - [Business owners and site owners](#business-owners-and-site-owners) - the various stakeholders who will be responsible for creating and maintaining portions of the intranet
 - [Content creators](#content-creators) - the people creating and managing content on sites and pages